wasmfx/wasmfx-spec/proposals/continuations/Explainer.md

 ### Memory Management

 The current proposal does not require a general garbage collector as the linearity of continuations guarantees that there are no cycles in continuation objects.
-In theory, we could do without any automated memory management at all if we took seriously the idea that failure to use a continuation constitutes a bug in the producer.
-In practice, we expect that for many systems the only feasible way to ensure that continuations are always used (or at least deallocated) is to use some form of automated memory management, such as a reference counting.
+In theory, we could dispense with automated memory management altogether if we took seriously the idea that failure to use a continuation constitutes a bug in the producer.
+In practice, for most producers enforcing such a discipline is unrealistic and not something an engine can rely on anyway.
+To prevent space leaks, most engines will need some form of automated memory meanagement for unconsumed continuations.
+Due to the acyclicity of continuations, a reference counting scheme is sufficient.

 ### Linear vs Constant Time Dispatch